Giovanni de la Fontana

 More then half a century before the extraordinary machine drawings of Leonardo da Vinci, the first technology manuscript of the Italian Renaissance was produced by a Venetian scholar and engineer—Giovanni Jacopo Antonio de la Fontana (known also as Johannes Fontana de Venetiis).

-Giovanni Fontana was born around 1395 in Padua, in the craftman's family of Michele from Venice.
+Giovanni Fontana was born in the early 1390s in Padua (or in Venice), in the craftman's family of Michele from Venice.
 He spent his youth in Venice or in the surroundings.
 From the records of the University of Padua it is known, that he attended the University from 1417 until 1421 and received a degree in arts in 1418 and degree in medicine in 1421.
 University records list him as Master Giovanni, son of Michele de la Fontana, though later Fontana claims that in his youth he made inventions, built organs, and especially designed advanced fountains, whence his nickname Fontana.

 Fontana was promoted at the University of Padua by the scholastic scientist Paolo Nicoletti da Udine, known also as Paul of Venice, (c.
 1370-1429), who was a professor of logic and philosophy in Padua from 1395 until 1420.
 Paolo tells us that the Doge of Venice sent him to Brescia to deliver a message to the condottiere Francesco Carmagnola.
 It seems Fontana spent rest of his life as a physician, appointed first as a physician to the Venetian army in Brescia, and later after 1438 as the municipal physician by the city of Udine.
 Fontana had at least one son, named Ottaviano.
 The date and place of Fontana's death are still unknown, probably around 1455-1456.